From being inspired by Ronaldo's tears to becoming Man Utd talisman: The rise of Bruno Fernandes

 He put up astonishing numbers over two-and-a-half seasons at Sporting – 63 goals and 43 assists in 137 games – and caught the eye of United scouts.
 After an emotional goodbye in Portugal, he packed his bags and arrived at Old Trafford.

-“The way he was playing, the move didn’t surprise me at all,” Jefferson said.
+“The way he was playing, the move didn’t surprise me at all,” Jefferson admitted.

 While his former team-mates were not surprised at his quality, the impact he had in England was incredible.
 He had an immediate transformative effect on Solskjaer’s side, propelling them into the Champions League places.